-Brokerage client receivables, primarily consisting of amounts due on cash and margin transactions and are generally collateralized by securities owned by clients.
+Brokerage client receivables primarily consist of amounts due on cash and margin transactions and are generally collateralized by securities owned by clients.
+The brokerage client receivables consisting of floating-rate loans collateralized by customer-owned securities are charged interest at rates similar to other such loans made throughout the industry.
 We apply the practical expedient based on collateral maintenance provisions in estimating an allowance for credit losses for margin loans.
 When a brokerage client receivable is considered to be impaired, the amount of the impairment is generally measured based on the fair value of the securities acting as collateral, which is measured based on current prices from independent sources such as listed market prices or broker-dealer price quotations.
 The receivables are reported at their outstanding principal balance net of allowance for doubtful accounts.
 Securities owned by customers, including those that collateralize margin or other similar transactions, are not reflected in the consolidated statement of financial condition.